alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/records-you-must-keep.markdown

 - make you own copies of declarations you made online through NES
 - get summary reports of your declarations from the Management Support System (MSS)
+-
+[Question for SME: does this just apply to online declarations through NES?]

 ##Get summary reports of your declarations from MSS